shadow-fist/ETS0351-15/README.md

 str.endswith() is a built-in Python method that checks whether a string ends with a specified suffix.
 It returns True if the string ends with the given suffix; otherwise, it returns False.

 str.count() is a built-in Python method that counts the number of times a substring appears in a given string

+str.replace()
+The .replace(old, new, count) method replaces occurrences of a substring with another substring.
+old: The substring to be replaced.
+new: The substring to replace with. count (optional): Number of times to replace (default: all occurrences).

+str.strip()
+The .strip() method removes leading and trailing whitespace (or specified characters) from a string.